Plain Films / Fluoroscopy - Dr. Harfouch - 12 weeks

 As a first year resident, the focus of this rotation is on becoming proficient at interpreting chest X-rays.
 Chest CT studies, as well as PE studies, are read as the resident progresses in training.
 CT lung cancer screening is also incorporated into this rotation.

-Cardiac Radiology - Dr. Ali - 8 weeks
+Cardiac Radiology - Dr. Mehta - 8 weeks

 During this rotation, the resident is exposed to CTA Cardiac studies as well as cardiac MRIs.
 A large number of studies are read from the emergency department as well as inpatient services.
 Cardiac radiology involves directing and interpreting performance of cardiac CT and MRI.
 It is possible for the resident to obtain a level III certification if he/she chooses to complete a mini-fellowship in fourth year.

-Body imaging - Dr. Yarmish - 12 weeks
+Body imaging - Dr. Hayim - 12 weeks

 The resident is responsible for reading most CT studies performed in the ER during the day.
 As Staten Island University Hospital is a Level I trauma center, residents become proficient in all trauma emergencies.
 In addition to routine studies, senior residents will become familiar with MRCP, CT urograms, MR enterography/defacograph, and other advanced MR imaging (such as prostate, female pelvis, and rectal).